 Household safety tips

 What would you need to do to keep your home safe so you can live independently?
-There are many great tips via the Internet on this topic.
+There are many great tips on the Internet on this topic.
 Here’s a page on the MacularDegeneration.net site to get you started.
 You can also check out this article on ‘Household Organization.’

 Are you concerned that you’ll have to stop driving?
-Besides services from Uber and Lyft, there are shared rides, volunteers who provide rides for people who need them.
+Besides services from Uber and Lyft, there are shared rides and volunteers who provide rides for people who need them.
 A great source of that information is the website ‘Ride in Sight.’
 I recommend you take a look at it before you need it.